Lisps in Speech Therapy: Types, Causes & Proven Treatment

 Myth: Adults cannot fix a lisp.

-Fact: Adults improve successfully every year with structured therapy.
+Fact: Adults regularly achieve significant improvement with structured therapy.

 Long-Term Success Strategies